 With that said, on a residential curbside collection level styrofoam recycling is still not commonplace due to sorting challenges at materials recovery facilities (MRFs), therefore it’s even more important that businesses step up.
-There can be end markets for styrofoam and other foamed polystyrene products, but in order to make styrofoam recycling a possibility for your business several variables need to line up, including the following:
+There can be end markets for Styrofoam and other foamed polystyrene products, but in order to make sure the recycling of Styrofoam is a possibility for your business several variables need to line up, including the following:

-Your business will need to be producing a significant volume of styrofoam and other polystyrene foam recycling in order to make the cost of having it taken away to be recycled lower than that of simply having it taken to landfill.
-On the whole, styrofoam recycling tends to be a more viable option for larger scale generators of packaging, such as distribution centers, warehouses, and manufacturing plants, not simply the odd styrofoam cooler here or there.
+Your business will need to be producing a significant volume of Styrofoam and other polystyrene foam recycling in order to make the cost of having it taken away to be recycled lower than that of simply having it taken to a landfill.
+On the whole, styrofoam recycling tends to be a more viable option for larger-scale generators of packaging, such as distribution centers, warehouses, and manufacturing plants, not simply the odd Styrofoam cooler here or there.

-Access to a site that has a way to densify styrofoam into blocks before being sent out (otherwise you’d be shipping mostly air) is second to volume as the most important factor to ensuring you’re able to participate in a styrofoam recycling program.
-This can either be an on-site densifier, or by accumulating enough volume at a centralized point.
+Access to a site that has a way to densify Styrofoam into blocks before being sent out (otherwise you’d be shipping mostly air) is second to volume as the most important factor in ensuring you’re able to participate in a Styrofoam recycling program.
+This can either be an on-site densifier or by accumulating enough volume at a centralized point.

-The location of the recycler or end user of your styrofoam recycling is critical to ensuring that you are able to recycle this material.
+The location of the recycler or end user of your Styrofoam recycling is critical to ensuring that you can recycle this material.
 Given the transportation costs to the foam’s end destination (this is where the densifier comes in), it’s essential that this location isn’t too far away.

-The styrofoam you want to recycle must be dry and free from dirt, trash, and other contaminants.
-If any styrofoam you attempt to recycle is dirty, it could contaminate a whole load of recycling.
-It’s also important to ensure that the styrofoam you recycle is of a high quality.
+The Styrofoam you want to recycle must be dry and free from dirt, trash, and other contaminants.
+If any Styrofoam you attempt to recycle is dirty, it could contaminate a whole load of recycling.
+It’s also important to ensure you’re recycling high-quality styrofoam.

 Rubicon’s Styrofoam Recycling Solution

-Here at Rubicon, we often receive requests from businesses large and small asking questions along these lines: “This material is integral to the way we serve our customers, but we worry about the environmental impact it is causing.
-Can you help us fix it, and recycle better?”
+Here at Rubicon, we often receive requests from businesses large and small asking questions along the lines of How can we use this material that’s integral to how we serve our customers and still be mindful of its environmental impact?”

-We love a challenge, and when companies come to us asking for our help in developing a styrofoam recycling solution for their business, we go about finding a solution for their unique situation that takes care to ensure that all of the above points are in place many timers over so we can be sure that recycling styrofoam makes sense for them.
+We love a challenge, and when companies come to us asking for our help in developing a styrofoam recycling solution for their business, we find a solution.
 For example, if the polystyrene you want to recycle is all the same type of foam, it is of a high quality, and the end user is nearby, but you have an extremely small volume of the material, this won’t work.
-Similarly, if you have a high volume of styrofoam, but nobody wants to purchase it, this is also likely to fall through.
+Similarly, if you have a high volume of Styrofoam, but nobody wants to purchase it, this is also likely to fall through.

-Of course, as well as helping our customers to recycle their current deposits of styrofoam, we will also work with them to find alternatives to polystyrene (or the material they would like to use less of).
-With municipalities up and down the country looking to move away from the use of styrofoam products, and in some instances outright banning them, it falls to businesses themselves to seek out these alternatives so to help them move forward in a more sustainable and environmentally friendly way.
+Of course, as well as helping our customers to recycle their current deposits of Styrofoam, we will also work with them to find alternatives to polystyrene (or the material they would like to use less of).
+With municipalities up and down the country looking to move away from Styrofoam products, and in some instances, outright banning them, it falls into the hands of businesses to seek out alternatives to help move forward in a more sustainable and environmentally friendly way.

 Meredith Leahy is a Waste Diversion Manager at Rubicon Global.
 To stay ahead of Rubicon’s announcements of new partnerships and collaborations around the world, be sure to follow us on LinkedIn, Facebook, and Twitter, or contact us today.